 Ingredients, Substitutions & Adjustments

 - Beef (beef shank and beef chuck) – I like to use this combination because they have a good amount of fat which adds to the richness in the broth.
-You can use any cut of beef for this recipe but I would recommend using something with a good amount of fat and at least some type of beef bone to get that rich broth.
+You can use any cut of beef for bo kho but I would recommend using something with a good amount of fat and at least some type of beef bone to get that rich broth.
+Good options are beef shank, beef chuck, and oxtail.

 - Garlic & Ginger – Both help temper down the unappetizing flavors of beef.

 - Fish sauce – Adds umami flavor to the both.
-I like using Viet Huong fish sauce but Red Boat fish sauce has gained popularity in the recent years and is more accessible.
+I like using Three Crabs fish sauce but Red Boat fish sauce has gained popularity in the recent years and is more accessible.
 Any brand of fish sauce should work.

 - Seasonings (five spice powder and cinnamon) – Adds more umami flavor to the beef.
 Vietnamese cinnamon is the best option to use here but regular cinnamon powder should work just fine.

-- Vegetable oil – Prevents the beef from sticking when you sear the beef.
+- Vegetable oil – Prevents the beef from sticking when you sear the beef and helps it get its nice brown color.

 - Onion – Adds sweetness to the broth.
 I would recommend using a sweet yellow onion because it adds the best flavor to the broth.
 A good substitute is a white onion.